Cut utility bills by using wood-heating appliances

-A good way to cut utility bills during cold weather is to use a wood-fired heating appliance such as a masonry heater, wood-burning stove, or wood-burning fireplace insert.
-Now is the time to have such an appliance installed before the busy fall season hits hearth stores and chimney sweeps.
-Some stove manufacturers such as Regency offer summer purchase incentives and rebates.
+One way to cut utility bills during cold weather is to use a wood-fired heating appliance such as a masonry heater, wood-burning stove, or wood-burning fireplace insert.

 Today’s modern wood-burning heating appliances are very efficient and clean-burning, unlike their older predecessors.
 The Environmental Protection Agency regulates wood stove emissions and has strict requirements that stove manufacturers must follow.
-This is why replacing an older, dirty burning wood stove is good not only for the environment, but good for the pocket book because less wood is needed to produce the same amount of heat as older stoves.
+This is why replacing an older, dirty burning wood stove is good not only for the environment, but less wood is needed to produce the same amount of heat.

 Fuel costs can be significantly less than oil, gas, or electric heating appliances, especially if there is a nearby supply of inexpensive cordwood.
 For homeowners with their own land and trees, the concept of no cost for fuel other than physical exertion is very attractive.
 For those wanting to live off-grid, have an emergency heating alternative, or just lower fuel costs, the addition of a wood-burning appliance is a good solution.

 Masonry heaters are arguably the best type of wood-burning appliance.
 They use old-world technology which is a series of channels installed inside the appliance that trap heat, then transfer the heat slowly through the mass of masonry.
 Masonry heaters are large and need to be centrally located for maximum benefit.
-The Masonry Heater Association of North America recommends that a Certified Heater Mason build a masonry heater since he/she has taken specialized training on this unique appliance.
-The MHA has more information on these efficient site-built appliances on their website at www.mha-net.org.
+The Masonry Heater Association of North America has more information on these efficient site-built appliances.

 For more information on fuel cost calculators visit http://www.epa.gov/burnwise/woodstoves.html

-Marge Padgitt is the CEO of HearthMasters, Inc. in Independence, MO www.chimkc.com
+Marge Padgitt is the president of HearthMasters, Inc. in Kansas City, Missouri.
+Contact her at firstname.lastname@example.org.
+HearthMasters website is www.chimkc.com